 Our business model

 KP Health exclusively employs senior consultants to ensure all projects are managed by experienced, highly skilled health and human services professionals.
-Our Directors provide oversight and quality control for all projects, meaning our work is completed to the highest standard.
+Our Director provides oversight and quality control for all projects, meaning our work is completed to the highest standard.

-Our Directors Dr Kelly Shaw and Dr Paul Woodhouse are passionate about making a difference to the health and human services sectors.
+Our Director, Dr Paul Woodhouse, is passionate about making a difference to the health and human services sectors.

 Get in touch with us today to learn more about our expert consulting services.